panterch/org.vaadin.mvp/README.md

       </repository>
     </repositories>

-If you're using a repository manager (Nexus, Archive, ...) then add this repository to its configuration.
+If you're using a repository manager (Nexus, Archiva, ...) then add this repository to its configuration.